lidofinance/easy-track/specification.md

 ## AddRewardProgram

-Creates EVM Script to add new reward program address to `RewardProgramsRegistry`.
+Creates EVMScript to add new reward program address to `RewardProgramsRegistry`.
 Only `trustedCaller` address can create motions with this EVMScript factory.

 ### Methods

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external view returns (bytes)

-Creates EVM Script to add new reward address to `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - new reward address to add.
+Creates EVMScript to add new reward address to `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - new reward address to add.
 To successfully create EVMScript next requirements must be met:

 - `_creator` must be equal to `trustedCaller` address
 - `_rewardProgram` address hasn't been added in `RewardProgramsRegistry` earlier.